 This should create a folder called Plugins (if it's not already there) and underneath that should be a folder for the plugin, which will contain the plugin's files.

 Restart Virtual Radar Server and then configure the plugin if necessary.

 As of version 1.1 the translations of the server and database writer plugin are available in a separate file called the language pack.

 To install the translations unpack the following file under the VirtualRadar folder:

-That should create a folder for each language.
+That should create a folder for each language supported language.
 Restart Virtual Radar Server.

 mono VirtualRadar.exe -culture:xx-YY

 xx-YY is the ISO country and language code.
 For example:

 mono VirtualRadar.exe -culture:de-DE (to use the German translation) mono VirtualRadar.exe -culture:fr-FR (to use the French translation) mono VirtualRadar.exe -culture:ru-RU (to use the Russian translation)

 There are some things that are not quite polished in the Mono version of Virtual Radar Server and some things I will never be able to fix.
 This is the list of defects I've seen or had reported to me so far: